The Quick Verdict

 About CoHabby

 CoHabby is free for anyone looking for a roommate.
-Landlords listing rooms pay a subscription starting at $1.99 per month.
+Landlords listing rooms pay a subscription at $2.99 per month.
 The platform currently covers major US metro areas including New York, Los Angeles, Chicago, Seattle, Austin, Miami, and more.

 Frequently Asked Questions

 Craigslist is free for roommate seekers and free to post rooms in most cities.
 CoHabby is free for roommate seekers.
-Landlords listing rooms on CoHabby pay $1.99/month for Basic, $4.99 for Premium, or $9.99 for Featured placement.
+Landlords listing rooms on CoHabby pay $2.99/month.
 For comparison, Apartments.com charges $349 for 30 days.

 Craigslist has no identity verification, no user profiles, and no in-app messaging.
 All communication happens through anonymized email relays, which makes it difficult to verify who you're talking to.
 Scam listings are common, particularly in high-demand cities.
 CoHabby requires account creation and keeps all messaging in-app so you never share personal contact information until you choose to.